Andrew-Dupuis/Nextcloud-Backup-to-Backblaze/README.md

 # Nextcloud-Backup-to-Backblaze

-Shell script to perform a GFS backup of a Nextcloud instance to Backblaze B2
+Shell script to perform a complete, compressed, single-file, and GFS-versioned backup of a Nextcloud instance to Backblaze B2

 ## Behavior